Rotary Masked Autoencoders are Versatile Learners: Additional Experiments and Discussion

 Here we provide an additional experiment showing how \method{} is able to to reconstruct absolute position across a wide range of values.
 To conduct the experiment, we pass only one token into \method{}, giving it a random position drawn from a uniform distribution $\mathcal{U}_{[a,\ b]}$, training the model to predict this position.
 We also pass in the \texttt{[CLS]} token.
 The experiment is conducted over two domains; $(0,\ 100)$ and $(0,\ 1000)$.
 Hyperparameters and training details are discussed in \secref{sec:add_pos_recon}.
 After training, we evaluate how well the model performs across the range of values it was trained on.
 Results are plotted in \figref{fig:mse_pos_figure}.

 \textbf{Discussion:} We find that the model is generally able to reconstruct all position values within the two domains tested, except when the position is close to the edges of the domain.
 This effect occurs already when the domain is relatively small and worsens as it becomes larger.
 We also find that the model performs better overall on the smaller domain.
 These results provide empirical support for \propref{prop:abs_pos}, and show how the model is able to learn to reconstruct absolute position across a large domain.
 That the loss grows as the position nears the edges of the domain shows that the model does not find solutions that generalize to out-of-distribution positions.
+These results also indicate that it may be beneficial to rescale positions to be within a smaller range.